bootScore and the Blurred Featured Images II

 Avoiding distorted featured images is possible.
 We have shown that.
-However, our method is not yet optimal: if we let WordPress when uploading, also crop the medium-sized thumbnails as squares, we give up what is commonly expected.
+However, our method is not yet optimal: if we let WordPress when uploading pictures, also crop the medium-sized thumbnails as squares, we give up what is commonly expected.
 Maybe other plugins need the ‘medium’ thumbnails in the original aspect ratio after all.
 So it would be better if we left the common thumbnail formats untouched.
+But we still need larger picture squares:

 [ en | de ]